-Q. Can private sector employers directly purchase covid-19 vaccines manufactured in India?
+Q. Can private-sector employers directly purchase covid-19 vaccines manufactured in India?

-No. Under the new policy, apart from government and state governments, only hospitals and “industrial establishments through their hospitals” are eligible to procure vaccines via the private channel.
+No. Under the new policy, apart from central and state governments, only hospitals and “industrial establishments through their hospitals” are eligible to procure vaccines via the private channel.
 Therefore, corporates generally procure vaccines from, and conduct vaccination camps through, a PCVC.
 A list of registered PCVCs is available on the CoWin app.

-Q. Can private sector employers procure vaccines from the government?
+Q. Can private-sector employers procure vaccines from the government?

 No. Before the new policy, a company could also purchase vaccines and vaccinate employees in partnership with a government healthcare facility, but now it can only buy vaccines via the private channel.

 No, not for private-sector employers.
 The Serum Institute of India and Bharat Biotech have said they would charge private hospitals INR600 per shot for Covishield, and INR1,200 per shot for Covaxin, respectively, but there is no cap on the prices at which these hospitals may resell.
 The new policy only says that, “the price charged for vaccination by private hospitals would be monitored”.